jenkinsci/atlassian-jira-software-cloud-plugin/README.md

 ------------------------------------------------------------------------

-# How to get started
+## How to get started

-## In Jira Software Cloud site
+### In Jira Software Cloud site

-### Create OAuth credentials in Jira for Jenkins
+Create OAuth credentials in Jira for Jenkins:

 1. Navigate to**Jira home \> Jira settings \> Apps**.